How to Use Bleach Safely to Disinfect Your Home

 • Painted wood

-• Electronics, including phones, tablets, and computer screens
+• Electronics — phones, tablets, screens

 How to Use Bleach Safely to Disinfect Your Home

-• Chlorine bleach and/or color safe bleach
+• Chlorine bleach and/or color-safe bleach

 • Water

-• Clean rags
+• Clean rags and paper towel

 • Brushes